zipang/jQuery-Visualize/README.md

 jQuery Visualize Plugin (_Extended_)
 ==================================

-This repository contains a partial rewriting of the Visualize jQuery plugin code that was released by Filament Group, Inc. as part of their book [Designing with Progressive Enhancement](http://filamentgroup.com/dwpe).
+This repository contains a *complete* rewriting of the Visualize jQuery plugin code that was released by Filament Group, Inc. as part of their book [Designing with Progressive Enhancement](http://filamentgroup.com/dwpe).

 The original version is still developped and maintained by Filament [here](https://github.com/filamentgroup/jQuery-Visualize)

 This first new version, while still a work in progress adds the following features to the original :
 - add a plugin mechanism to extend the library with new charts.
-- 3 new charts to include individually : piled bars, radar and dots.
+- several new chart

 ##Plugin Development